-Kennegy Sands is an amazing stretch of sandy beach but reaching it is no mean feet.
+Kennegy Sands is an amazing stretch of sandy beach but reaching it is no mean feat.
 The journey takes around 20 minutes from Bessy's Cove and the final descent involves 2 chain ladders.
 There is also the possibility of being cut off by the tide so do check the tide times before embarking on this little adventure!

 4. Pedn Vounder

 Considered one of the most beautiful beaches in Cornwall, Pedn Vouder discourages visitors due to the scramble down to the beach.
 Surrounded by lagoons and heavenly scenery this is one of our favourite quiet beaches.
-We recommend parking at Porthcuro beach and walking from there.
+We recommend parking at Porthcurno beach and walking from there.